seatgeek/react-infinite/README.md

 ### Note on Smooth Scrolling
 A wrapper `div` is applied that disables pointer events on the children for a default of 150 milliseconds after the last user scroll action for browsers with inertial scrolling.
 To configure this, set `timeScrollStateLastsForAfterUserScrolls`.

+## Static Methods

+#### **Function** `Infinite.containerHeightScaleFactor(Number number)`
+This function allows a value to be specified for `preloadBatchSize` and `preloadAdditionalHeight` that is a relative to the container height.
+Please see the documentation for those two configuration options for further information on how to use it.

 ## Configuration Options